Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Abstract

 \section{Abstract}

-This paper presents a joint effort towards the development of a data-driven Social Robot Navigation metric to facilitate benchmarking and policy optimization.
-We provide our motivations for our approach and describe our proposal for storing rated social navigation trajectory datasets.
-Following these guidelines, we compiled a dataset with 4427 trajectories---182 real and 4245 simulated---and presented it to human raters, yielding a total of 4402 rated trajectories after data quality assurance.
-We also trained an RNN-based baseline metric on the dataset and present quantitative and qualitative results.
+This paper presents a joint effort towards the development of a data-driven Social Robot Navigation metric to facilitate benchmarking and policy optimization for ground robots.
+We provide the motivations for our approach and describe our proposal to format and store rated social navigation trajectory datasets.
+Following these guidelines, we compiled a first version of the proposed dataset with 4427 trajectories ---182 real and 4245 simulated--- and presented it to human raters, yielding a total of 4402 rated trajectories after data quality assurance.
+Notably, we provide the first all-encompassing learned social robot navigation metric (SN26), along qualitative and quantitative results, including the test loss achieved, a comparison against hand-crafted metrics, and an ablation study.
 All data, software, and model weights are publicly available.